igarciadelamo/twitbot-reminder/README.md

 # twitbot-reminder

-Twitbot written in Python to twit preconfigured reminders.
+Twitbot written in Python in order to twit preconfigured reminders.

 ## Why?

-The main reason is using Python in a personal project and the Twitter API.
+The main reason is to use Python in a personal project and the Twitter API.

 ## Previous steps

 It is necessary to create a twitter application, with its own oauth credentials.
-So, the application can post tweets by itself.
+This way, the application can post tweets by itself.

 In the link apps.twitter.com, you can create a new app.
 After creating the app, go to the the access tokens.